nicolesplaining/agent-r/README.md

 ## Recovery Strategies

-I implemented the following recovery strategies for different types of failures:
+The following recovery strategies for different types of failures were implemented:

 1. **Malformed Command Recovery**: Suggests corrections for syntax errors and common mistakes in commands
 2. **Loop Detection Recovery**: Breaks execution loops by forcing exploration of alternative paths